The (anti-)holomorphic sector in $\mathbb{C}/\Lambda$-equivariant cohomology, and the Witten class: 1d Euclidean tori equivariant cohomology

 where the determination of the square root is such that $\sqrt{1+t}=1+t/2+\cdots$.
-The distinguished orientation on $V^\mathrm{eff}$ defined by the given choice of arguments is the one that is coherent with this choice of equivariant Euler class. \end{definition}
+The distinguished orientation on $V^\mathrm{eff}$ defined by the given choice of arguments is the one that is coherent with this choice of equivariant Euler class. \end{definition} \begin{remark} Since we are assuming $V$ is a finite rank vector bundle, only finitely many ranks $\rk(V^{\mathrm{eff}}\otimes \C)_{\rho_\lambda}$ are nonzero.
+So the product in (\ref{eul:topchern}) is actually a finite product and one actually only needs to choose arguments for the finitely many $\lambda$'s in $\Lambda\setminus 0$ such that $\rk(V^{\mathrm{eff}}\otimes \C)_{\rho_\lambda}$ is nonzero. \end{remark}

 \begin{definition} The $(\R/\Lambda)$-equivariant cohomology class

 is called the normalized equivariant Euler class of $V^\mathrm{eff}$. \end{definition} \begin{remark} The normalized equivariant Euler class $\widehat{\mathrm{eul}_{\R/\Lambda}}(V^\mathrm{eff})$ is independent of any choice of arguments, and so is canonically associated with the real equivariant vector bundle $V$. \end{remark}